 Buying garden art, outdoor furniture, and other outdoor decorative accessories can be expensive.
 You can add beauty and intrigue to your outdoor space by repurposing some of the hidden treasures you find while doing your spring/summer cleaning.
 The following DIY projects are just a few of the many creative ways to repurpose items that might otherwise be disposed of without their new potential being realized.

-The Garden Trend report indicates that container gardens will be even more popular in 2015 than they have been in previous years.
+Container gardening is now more popular than ever.
 This is due in part to the fact that those who rent, those with limited outdoor space, those with a shortage of time to devote to gardening, and those with physical limitations find container gardening the ideal way to join in with the increasingly popular healthy living trend that includes growing your own fruits, vegetables, herbs, and berries.

 As you proceed with your spring cleaning projects, you may find numerous items that could be transformed into planters or containers.
 A fresh coat of paint or a diligent scrubbing may be all that's needed to revive unattractive containers or empty vessels.
 It may be that you'll need to drill some drainage holes in some of the objects you want to transform into containers or add a layer of rocks in the bottom of the container before putting plants in.
 On Pinterest, you can find a good example of a decorative and beneficial way to use some of the empty glass jars you may find as you do your spring cleaning.